UK Edition. Click here for US version.

 * medicines that stimulate the sympathetic nervous system such as

-adrenaline (used to treat sever allergic reactions) or phenylephrine (a
+adrenaline (used to treat severe allergic reactions) or phenylephrine (a

 decongestant found in many cold and flu treatments)